Atlantic: How Pope Francis Misunderstands the World

 We're living at a far more equal, peaceful, and prosperous time than the pontiff acknowledges....

-Of particular interest to me has been response to his Evangelii Gaudium, with the left gleeful about his condemnation of capitalism and the right going apoplectic about the same.
-In our age of bumper sticker sound bites, I don’t think either side is listening with appropriate nuance.
-I haven’t read and digested the whole document but I have read the sections that deal with economic issues.
-I don’t see a radical departure with what previous Pope’s have written.
+The response to his Evangelii Gaudium is particularly interesting to me, with the left gleeful about his condemnation of capitalism and the right going apoplectic about the same.
+In our age of bumper sticker sound bites, I don't think either side is listening with appropriate nuance.
+I haven't read and digested the whole document, but I have read the sections that deal with economic issues.
+I don't see a radical departure from what previous popes have written.

 Can it perhaps be said that after the failure of communism capitalism is the victorious social system and the capitalism is the victorious social system and that capitalism should be the goal of the countries now making efforts to rebuild their economy and society?
 Is this model which ought to be proposed to the countries of the Third World which are searching for the path of true economic and civil progress?